 - Record all events, distinguishing between fact and opinion.

 Staff/carers should identify local sources of professional help and information for children and can accompany them to clinics if requested to do so.

 Condoms are the most easily available, non-prescribed form of contraception.
 They also protect against many sexually transmitted infections.

 6. Pregnancy and Termination

-If a child is suspected or known to be pregnant the social worker, staff and carers should talk openly to the child about who should be informed and what support the child may require to promote their own and the unborn baby's welfare.
+If a child is suspected or known to be pregnant, their social worker, staff and carers should talk openly to the child about who should be informed and what support the child may require to promote their own and the unborn baby's welfare.

 Under normal circumstances, the child's parent(s) should be informed and be part of drawing up a suitable plan for the promotion of the welfare of the pregnant child and the unborn child.

-However, a child who has reached the age of sixteen may request that his or her parent(s) are not informed.
-In these circumstances, the child should be encouraged to share the information with his or her parents and this must be discussed with the child's social worker in order that a decision can be made as to the way forward.
+However, a child who has reached the age of 16 may request that their parent(s) are not informed.
+In these circumstances, the child should be encouraged to share the information with their parents and this must be discussed with the child's social worker in order that a decision can be made as to the way forward.

 Any decision to terminate a pregnancy should be reached by the pregnant child.
 Advice, counselling and support in making the decision must only be given by suitably qualified independent counsellors.

 If the pregnant child decides to terminate the pregnancy, the child's social worker and staff/carers must ensure that adequate support is given throughout and afterwards to ensure the child's privacy is protected and any physical or emotional needs are addressed sensitively.